Donuts are easily one of the best desserts out there. I’m a Dunkin’ fan myself, because it’s really tough to beat fresh, fluffy donuts.

-And while these protein donuts may not be Dunkin (or Krispy Kreme) worthy, they’re going to be better than any other protein donut you’ve tried!
+And while these protein donuts may not be Dunkin (or Krispy Kreme), they’re going to be better than any other protein donut you’ve tried!

-These donuts are full of vanilla and butter flavor, and I am here for it.
+These donuts are full of vanilla and butter flavor, and cook in only FOUR MINUTES!

-When I set out to make these air fryer protein donuts, I tried to use the same recipe as my air fryer donut holes, but it simply did not work.
-Don’t get me wrong- those donut holes are incredibly, and they’re still one of my favorite recipes.
+When I set out to make these air fryer protein donuts, I tried to use the same recipe as my air fryer donut holes, but it simply did not work very well.
+Don’t get me wrong- the healthy donut holes are incredible, and they’re still one of my favorite recipes.

-But when they’re shaped into donuts, they just would not rise nearly enough, so we needed to switch them up slightly.
+But when they’re shaped into donuts, they just do not rise nearly enough, so we needed to switch them up slightly.

-The addition of the Greek Yogurt also adds some extra protein, so each one of these donuts has only 150 calories and 11g of protein!
+The addition of the Greek Yogurt also adds some extra protein, so each one of these donuts has only 160 calories and 10g of protein!

 How to make air fryer protein donuts

-Preheat the air fryer at 370 degrees for about 5 minutes.
-You could skip this step, but preheating the air fryer makes a huge difference!
-See my Air Fryer Donut Holes for a full explanation why.
+Preheat the air fryer at 350 degrees for about 2-3 minutes.
+You could skip this step, but preheating the air fryer is what allows us to cook these protein donuts so quickly.

 Once preheated, place your donuts in your air fryer.
 I was only able to fit 3, so I did two batches.